GrdLock/sonarr-extension-filter/README.md

 **Q: How do I disable Web UI authentication?**
 A: Leave both the username and password fields empty in the configuration (either in config.yaml or via the Web UI settings).

-**Q: Do I need to have my download client running before starting the service?**
-A: No!
-The service uses lazy initialization and will only attempt to connect to your download client when needed (when processing a webhook or testing the connection).

 **Q: How do I use this with Docker when Sonarr is on my host machine?**
 A: In your config.yaml, use `host.docker.internal` instead of `localhost` for the Sonarr URL.
 Example: `http://host.docker.internal:8989`

-**Q: Why was port 5000 changed to 9090?**
-A: Port 5000 conflicts with macOS AirPlay Receiver.
-Ports 9090/9091 are cross-platform compatible and rarely used by default services.

 ## Development